-Looking for how to read the MACD study?
+Do you know how to read the MACD study?
 This study will be added to our divergence series.
-We will discuss the how to read MACD and how it should be used.
+We will discuss how to read MACD and how it should be used.
 What is the MACD?
-It’s a “moving average” study that presents “convergence and divergence” signals between the Value Line and the Avg Line.
+A “moving average” study presents “convergence and divergence” signals between the Value Line and the average line.
 As a result, it’s also known as the Moving Average Convergence Divergence.
-For other divergence studies, you can check out the RSI Divergence Indicator Study and the OnBalanceVolume Indicator Study.
+You can check out the RSI Divergence Indicator Study and the OnBalanceVolume Indicator Study for other divergence studies.

 Table of Contents

-- Here's How to Read the MACD Indicator
+- Here's How to Read the MACD Study Indicator

 - Value = MACD Line